vasilvestre/sf-test/.junie/guidelines.md

 - **Category**: Represents a quiz category with a name and description
 - **Question**: Belongs to a category and has text, difficulty level, and multiple answers
 - **Answer**: Belongs to a question and has text and a boolean indicating if it's correct
+- **QuizResult**: Stores the result of a quiz taken by a user
+- **QuestionFailure**: Tracks the number of times a user has failed a specific question
+- **CategoryFailure**: Tracks the number of times a user has failed a specific category

 ### Services
 - **QuizLoader**: Loads quiz data from configuration files and persists it to the database

 ### Controllers
 - **HomeController**: Redirects to the quiz index
-- **QuizController**: Handles quiz-related actions (listing, displaying, submitting)
+- **QuizController**: Handles quiz-related actions (listing, displaying, submitting, statistics, and failed questions)

 ## Additional Development Information

 ### Code Style
 - Follow Symfony best practices
 - Use Attributes for configuration instead of YAML/PHP files
-- Use dependency injection for services
+- Use dependency injection for services, preferably with the `#[Autowire]` attribute for clarity.
 - Use type hints for method parameters and return types
 - Use Symfony UX if a plugin is available instead of including JavaScript libraries directly

 ### Quiz Loading
 The `QuizLoader` service loads quizzes from configuration files in the `config/quizzes/` directory.
-It supports both YAML and PHP formats.
+It supports YAML format.
 Quizzes are loaded on first access to the application.

 ### Adding New Quizzes
 To add a new quiz:
-1. Create a new file in `config/quizzes/` with `.yaml` or `.php` extension
+1. Create a new file in `config/quizzes/` with `.yaml` or `.yml` extension
 2. Define the quiz structure as shown in the examples above
 3. Access the application to trigger the quiz loading process